syncfusion-content/maui-docs/MAUI/Segmented-Control/selection.md

 <b> Descriptions </b> <br/><br/></td></tr>
 <tr>
 <td>
 Right arrow<br/><br/></td><td>Moves to the next item on the segmented control's right side.
 It does not make any selection and only navigates to the next item.
-If the focus border is on the last item, pressing RightArrow does nothing.<br/><br/></td></tr>
+If the focus border is on the last item, pressing the RightArrow does nothing.<br/><br/></td></tr>
 <tr>
 <td>
 Left arrow<br/><br/></td><td>
 Moves to the previous item on the segmented control's left side.
 It does not make any selection and only navigates to the previous item.
-If the focus border is on the first item, pressing LeftArrow does nothing.<br/><br/></td></tr>
+If the focus border is on the first item, pressing the LeftArrow does nothing.<br/><br/></td></tr>
 <tr>
 <td>
 Enter<br/><br/></td><td>